Arrays and Lists in SQL Server

 You are likely to be puzzled by the COLLATE clause.
 This is a small speed booster.
 By forcing a binary collation, we avoid that SQL Server employs the full Unicode rules when searching for the delimiter.
 This pays off when scanning long strings.
 Why Czech?
 The language does not matter here, so I just picked one with a short name.

-And why datalength divided by 2 and not len? datalength returns the length in bytes, whence the division. len does not count trailing spaces, so it does not work if the delimiter is a space.
+And why is datalength divided by 2 and not len? datalength returns the length in bytes, whence the division. len counts characters but does not count trailing spaces, so it does not work if the delimiter is a space.

 Here are two examples: